Elisabeth Mann Borgese: Family and citizenship

 Elisabeth studied piano and cello at the Conservatory of Music in Zürich, Switzerland, receiving a Bachelor of Arts degree in Classics and a diploma from the Conservatory of Music in Zurich in 1938.
 Among musicians, she is known for her translation of Heinrich Schenker's Harmonielehre (1906) into English.
 As a result of excisions by the editor, Oswald Jonas, Mann Borgese's translation Harmony (1954) is "somewhat removed from what Schenker himself actually wrote."
 Nonetheless, her "rough and ready" translation was for many years one of the few versions available.

 On 10 February 1938, Thomas Mann travelled to the United States on a lecture tour.
 Following the annexation of Austria on 12 March 1938, he expressed grave concern over the appeasement policy and sought to become a citizen of the United States.
 Elisabeth accompanied her parents to the United States.
 Following the German occupation of Czechoslovakia, their Czechoslovak passports were no longer considered valid.
 In 1941, Thomas Mann and other family members, including Elisabeth Mann Borgese, became citizens of the United States.

 At the time of her death, Elisabeth Mann Borgese was the last living child of Thomas Mann.
 This came to prominence with the Emmy-winning docudrama TV mini-series Die Manns – Ein Jahrhundertroman (2001), in which she was shown in interviews with director Heinrich Breloer on different locations in Europe and the United States where her family once stayed.
 The Frankfurter Allgemeine Zeitung described her appearance in the interviews as "unpretentious, wise and with a winning sense of humor".
 It marked the first time that she talked extensively about her family, and she agreed that she was the only one of the six children of Mann who felt totally reconciled with the shadow of their father.

 Marriage

 Elisabeth Mann married the anti-fascist Italian writer and professor of literature Giuseppe Antonio Borgese (1882-1952) in 1939.
 They had two daughters, Angelica (born 1940) and Dominica (born 1944).
 Mann Borgese also had a foster son, Marcel Dechamp.

 In 1952, G. A. Borgese died in Fiesole, Italy.

 Elisabeth lived with psychiatrist and writer Corrado Tumiati (1885–1967) in her home in Fiesole (Florence, Italy) from 1953 until his death in 1967.

+In 1967, Mann Borgese met Arvid Pardo, the UN ambassador for Malta, who later became her partner.